hpcleuven/VscDocumentation/source/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

 -  Active jobs are actually running, started or terminated.
 -  Eligible jobs are queued and considered eligible for scheduling.
--  Blocked jobs ineligible to run or to be queued for scheduling.
+-  Blocked jobs are ineligible to run or to be queued for scheduling.

 The ``showq`` command will split its output according to the three major categories.
 Active jobs are sorted according to their expected end time